jonathanstowe/raku-fcgi-psgi/README.md

 You will need an HTTP server that supports FastCGI to be able to use this.

-Assuming you have a working Rakudo Perl 6 installation then you should be able to insall it with *zef*
+Assuming you have a working Rakudo installation then you should be able to insall it with *zef*

     zef install FastCGI::NativeCall::PSGI